lllDavid/Projects/marketplace/README.md

 ## Features
 - Cryptocurrency buying and selling functionality (Mock Implementation) – Simulated trades and transactions.
-- Dashboard showing Market Data (Mock Implementation) – Data is not real-time; it’s for demonstration purposes.
+- Dashboard showing Market Data (Mock Implementation) – Data is randomly generated; it’s for demonstration purposes.
-- Wallet showing Coins and Values – Virtual coins for demonstration.
+- Wallet showing Coins and Values
+- Store coins and coin data in database
+- Store users and user data in database
 - Flask-based REST API – For interacting with the platform programmatically (mock data).
 - Integration with MariaDB for data storage – Persistent data storage with mock content.
 - Using OAuth2 to login with Google Account (Mock Implementation) – Simulated login process.
 - Secure password hashing (Argon2id) – For securing user credentials.
 - Secure authentication (2FA via Authenticator App not yet implemented) – Placeholder for future 2FA.)